 No doubt about it, an autistic life can be an isolated life, especially when what you want is to commune with people who share the shorthand of your traits.
 We’ll talk another time about the accuracy of the following estimates but for now, it’s the best the world has to go on: Currently the autistic population is estimated to be 1.694% of the United States population1“Autism Spectrum Disorder (ASD): Data & Statistics.”
 Center for Disease Control and Prevention.
 Updated November 15, 2018.” and 0.625% of the global population2“Autism Spectrum Disorders.”
 World Health Organization.
 April 4, 2017..
 That’s approximately 77,000,000 people!
 Point is, you’re not alone, not by a long shot.

 But finding people in your area who are aware that they’re on the autistic spectrum, who aren’t in your family, and who share your interests?
 That’s a tall order.

 For us, the internet brings life.
 We can find loads of people who are eager to find out what each other’s lives are like and whether we share things in common.
 And being the intrepid detail-hounds we are, it makes it even more exciting when those potential new friends live in cultures that may differ from our own.

 Okay.
-So, you may wonder, where are all these magical friends awaiting my arrival?
+So, you may wonder, where are all these magical friends awaiting your arrival?
 Here, lemme get you started.

 If there’s a group, forum, chat, meetup or any other autistic-led community you think should be added to our picks, contact us and let us know!
-We review all suggestions for fit with our autistic-centric mission.
+We review all suggestions before recommending.